 The gaming world is full of fascination and energy and the P.C. gaming industry is earning billions nowadays.
 Yes, you play and they earn; it’s as crazy as it sounds.
 All you game lovers must like to play the games that are heavy on your graphics card and require more FPS.
 Overclocking is sure as hell a simple way, but as you were told in the previous article, it always comes with a risk.
-So, how to get more FPS without overclocking?
-Let’s have a look!
+So, how to get more FPS without any lag.

 1. Get The Most Recent Drivers

 Don’t dare to play weighty games on old drivers.
 The latest ones are available, so get ’em and replace your old ones.
 It’s the simplest way to get more FPS without overclocking.
 It is as simple as upgrading your card, that’s it!
 Despite its simplicity, a surprising amount of people ignore it due to the lack of knowledge.
 When should you upgrade?
 Now, that’s a question.
 A pop-up notification tells you whenever there is a new driver available.

 |Intel Core i3-8100 3.6 GHZ Processor||Intel|

 - First, know about the graphics card and windows version you have.

 - Then, go to an authentic website for the newest driver including Intel, AMD, or Nvidia.
 Make sure you do not go to the website of card manufacturers like Sapphire or Gigabyte.
 Yeah, you have to download it, nothing more.